 Room: Simulation and Experiment Room, 3rd Floor, 31 East Bldg. + Webcast via Zoom

-Title: Critical velocity in a superfluid wake behind a plate-shaped obstacle
+Title: Dynamics of superfluid wake behind a plate-shaped obstacle

 Room: Simulation and Experiment Room, 3rd Floor, 31 East Bldg. + Webcast via Zoom